cdli-gh/glow_vocabularies/geography_collection.md

 rank: 1
 ---
 # Collection
-<font size=2>Geography Working Group</font><br>
+<p><font size=2>Geography Working Group</font><br>
-<font size=1>Rune Rattenborg, Sebastian Borkowski, Manuel Molina, Jamie Novotny, Susanne Rutishauser</font>
+<font size=1>Rune Rattenborg, Sebastian Borkowski, Manuel Molina, Jamie Novotny, Susanne Rutishauser</font></p>

 ## Description
-The **collection** entity defines _any public or private collection of cultural artefacts_ that includes cuneiform inscriptions.
+The **collection** entity defines _any public or private collection of cultural artefacts_.
 A **collection** record may refer to large public or private institutions or the collections of a single individual.
 A **collection** may refer to an extant collection, as well as any extinct or now dispersed collection that can be defined with a reasonable degree of certainty.

 A collection predominantly refers to a discrete institution, for example a public or private museum or collection, the study collection of a university, college, or research institute, or the private collection or possessions of an individual.
 A collection can include anything from many tens of thousands of inscribed objects (e.g. the British Museum) or a single inscribed object in the possession of a known or anonymous individual.